-[Germany, 1918/19] In the following weeks Kathi and Max often met.
-They were fond of each other, and at Christmas he was invited by the Bergmanns.
+[Germany, 1918/19] Kathi and Max were fond of each other, and at Christmas, the Bergmanns invited him to their home.
 Much was happening in these days, and they anxiously followed the events in the capital Berlin.

 Parliamentarian Democracy or Council Republic?

 The Majority Social Democrats and the Independent Social Democrats and formed a revolutionary governement, the Council of People’s Deputies.
 However, their ideas about Germany’s future form of government and economic order diverged widely.
 Ebert and his SPD wanted a parliamentarian democracy, whereas the left-wing parties claimed a Council Republic.

 Ebert must have hated being at the top of a revolutionary government, he distrusted the Councils of Workers’ and Soldiers and struggled to prevent a social revolution that might lead to a Bolshevik overthrow as in Russia.
 Yet, a congress of the German workers’ and soldiers’ councils hold in December in Berlin voted against a council system.
 In contrary, they also wanted elections to a national assembly that should decide about the future state system.
 Thereupon, the left-wing Spartacists around Karl Liebknecht and Rosa Luxemburg founded the Communist Party of Germany (KPD) at the end of 1918.